Banner plane pilot, 18, makes emergency landing on Ocean City bridge

 City officials said pilot Landon Lucas, 18, saw a gap in the summer traffic and successfully landed.

-“The pilot successfully landed with no damage to the plane and no injury to himself or any motorist,” reads a release on the incident from Ocean City spokesman Doug Bergen Monday afternoon.
+“The pilot successfully landed with no damage to the plane and no injury to himself or any motorist,” according to a release from Ocean City spokesman Doug Bergen.
 “Investigators are on the scene, and crews are working to remove the wings and tow the plane away.”

 Lucas told Ocean City officials that his plane began experiencing engine trouble as he was flying near the Steel Pier in Atlantic City.
 He released the banner he was towing over the ocean and tried to make his way to the airport in Ocean City.